ErayEroglu/gitfix/README.md

 ### Ready to go

-After those steps, you can run GitFix.py, and GitFix will look for grammar errors and correct them automatically.
+After those steps, you can run GitFix.py, and GitFix will look for grammar errors and will correct them automatically.

  Afterwards you will receive the corrected content in a PR request to your repository.